angellozano67/CSCE431-NoNameYet/README.md

 Pivotal Tracker can be found here: https://www.pivotaltracker.com/n/projects/1296268

-This is the branch for the admin page.

 **In order to add a primary key using PostgreSQL Studio, set data type to Serial, then edit Constraints.**